-The TPS2585x-Q1 is in active mode when $V{EN}$ is above the precision enable threshold, $V{SENSE}$ is above its respective UVLO levels and a valid detection has been made on the CC lines.
+The TPS2585x-Q1 is in active mode when $V{EN}$ is above the precision enable threshold, $V{SENSE}$ is above its respective UVLO levels, and a valid detection has been made on the CC lines.
 The simplest way to enable the TPS2585x-Q1 is to connect the EN pin to SENSE pin.
 This connection allows self startup when the input voltage is in the operating range (5.5 V to 26 V) and a UFP detection is made.

-In active mode, the TPS25850-Q1 buck regulator does not operate unless Rd is inserted, the TPS25851-Q1 and TPS25852-Q1 buck regulator operates even though Rd is not inserted.
-Then the buck regulator operates with Forced Pulse Width Modulation (FPWM), also referred to as Forced Continuous Conduction Mode (FCCM).
-This action ensures the buck regulator switching frequency remains constant under all load conditions.
+In active mode, the TPS25858-Q1 buck regulator does not operate unless Rd is inserted.
+The TPS25859-Q1 buck regulator operates even though Rd is not inserted.
+The buck regulator operates with Forced Pulse Width Modulation (FPWM), also referred to as Forced Continuous Conduction Mode (FCCM).
+This operation ensures the buck regulator switching frequency remains constant under all load conditions.
 FPWM operation provides low output voltage ripple, tight output voltage regulation, and constant switching frequency.
 Built-in spread-spectrum modulation aids in distributing spectral energy across a narrow band around the switching frequency programmed by the FREQ/SYNC pin.
-Under light load conditions the inductor current is allowed to go negative.
-A negative current limit of IL-NEG-LS is imposed to prevent damage to the regulator's low side FET.
+Under light load conditions, the inductor current is allowed to go negative.
+A negative current limit of $I{L-NEG-LS}$ is imposed to prevent damage to the regulator's low side FET.
 During operation, the TPS2585x-Q1 synchronizes to any valid clock signal on the FREQ/SYNC input.